jcfitzpatrick12/spectre/README.md

 - **Prune old files.** Hit **🧹 Prune Logs** to delete files older than _N_ days (defaults to 30).
 The confirmation modal explains that the action is irreversible; passing `0` deletes every log.
 - **See what happened.** Successful prune jobs surface a dismissable banner (“Deleted 12 logs older than 14 days”) so collaborators know cleanup just ran.
 - **Script it if you like.** The backend exposes `POST /spectre-data/logs/prune` with body `{ "days": 30 }` for scheduled tasks or power users.
+- **Peek at the format.** A tiny sample log lives at `docs/samples/sample-system-log.txt` so newcomers can see what entries look like.

 ## Try these experiments